- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 Causes of a broken dental crown

-A jaw or facial injury such as direct physical impact on the tooth is a common cause of a broken dental crown.
+A jaw or facial injury, such as direct physical impact on the tooth, is a common cause of a broken dental crown.
 Damage or decay under the dental crown and on the tooth structure can cause damage.
-Also, improper placement of a crown can lead to uneven pressure and damage.

-Dental crowns can also wear down which weakens their structure especially in patients with bruxism.
+Dental crowns can also wear down, which weakens their structure, especially in patients with bruxism.

 FAQ